-According to Dr. Swati Sinha, Senior Consultant, Obstetrician-Gynaecologist, Sitaram Bhartia Hospital in South Delhi, “We usually don’t recommend expecting women to follow a list of dos and don’ts during pregnancy because pregnancy is a natural phase in a woman’s life.
+According to Dr. Panchampreet Kaur, Consultant Obstetrician-Gynaecologist, Sitaram Bhartia Hospital in South Delhi, “We usually don’t recommend expecting women to follow a list of dos and don’ts during pregnancy because pregnancy is a natural phase in a woman’s life.
 You don’t need to take any precautions during pregnancy unless you have a high-risk pregnancy.
 Based on how you feel, you can make your own decisions about what to consume.”

 What to eat during the second trimester of pregnancy?

 For most women, morning sickness and bouts of nausea disappear when you enter the second trimester.
 Since you no longer avoid looking at food and actually feel like eating, you may have another set of questions around dos and don’ts during pregnancy.